| return to the project page

 Getting Printouts of this Guide or Project Workbook

-This Eagle Leadership Service Project Planning Guide is one continuous file (approx. 10 pages) and may be printed in its entirety using your web browser.
+This Eagle Scout Leadership Service Project Planning Guide is one continuous file (approx. 12 pages) and may be printed in its entirety using your web browser.
 Just press the "print" button or go to browser pull-down menu item FILE | PRINT.

 Copyright

 This is a copyrighted © document.
 I ask that you do not modify this guide in any way and please keep my name and address on all copies.
 However, please feel free to print all the copies you need to help the Scouts within your troop, district, or council.
-I encourage you to add a link to this guide on your Scouting web sites, but please do not copy any part of this HTML file to other websites.
+I encourage you to add a link to this guide on your Scouting web sites, but please do not copy any part of this HTML file to other websites, in any form.
 If you are still tempted to copy or modify my work, please read this.

 Disclaimer